erred/seankhliao.com/src/blog/12022-03-20-systemd-as-build-system.md

 `.target` files are useful when since with the graph method you need to know the end state, and it's unlikely your last step is very memorable.
 It's also a good place to attach the notification handlers with `OnSuccess=` and `OnFailure`.
-Unfortunately, they only run once (unless explicitly targetted by a `systemctl start` command, so you may want to consider replacing them with a dummy service that just echos something).
+Unfortunately, they only run once (unless explicitly targeted by a `systemctl start` command, so you may want to consider replacing them with a dummy service that just echos something).

 ##### _passing_ values